stellar/django-polaris/docs/integrations/index.rst

 `This integration point is no longer needed with the introduction of Template Integrations.
-While they are not technically required, any desired modification of the default templates, like adding deposit instructions, should be accomplished though providing your own custom template.`
+While they are not technically required, any desired modification of the default templates, like adding deposit instructions, should be accomplished though providing your own custom template.
+This feature will likely not be included in the eventual v1.0 release.`

 .. autofunction:: polaris.integrations.DepositIntegration.instructions_for_pending_deposit